KornienkoAleksei/VideoAssist/README.md

 # VideoAssist
+ Android App with JetpackComcose.
- Android App with JetpackComcose which will allow you to manage the shot footages for the perfect cut.
+ When you're filming B-roll while on vacation, it's hard to remember what footage you've filmed.
+When you edit your clip on cold long evenings, you often come across a situation where it is difficult to connect two footage to each other.
+To avoid this, you can use a notepad with a pen during shooting or this mobile application, which will allow you to manage the shot footages for the perfect cut.